 Your future depends on what you do today.
 Make it count!

 New beginnings, whether a new year, new semester, new quarter, new phase, or new day, can bring the promise of a clean slate and a fresh start or the sense of dread that if it was tough last time, it’ll be worse trying again.
 Changing the stressors of one season for another’s might lighten the load but could also feel even more challenging.
-Although the pressures of the holiday season are officially over, those extra pounds and the cold, dark days ahead don’t always have us choosing the most healthy coping strategies.
-Similar struggles could revolve around choices about your budget (did we celebrate outside our means?), repeating negative cycles with your partner because it seems easier than changing, and the depression and anxiety that hit when your life doesn’t compare to “everyone” else’s posts.
+Although the cold, dark days of the winter season are officially over, the wet days of spring are hanging almost as heaving as our international crisis.
+With such stress, we might not be choosing the most healthy coping strategies.
+Extremely difficult struggles could revolve around choices about your budget (and what is even happening to how we earn, spend, and save?) or your diet and exercises patterns, repeating negative cycles with your partner because it seems easier than changing, and the depression and anxiety that hit when your life doesn’t compare to “everyone” else’s posts.
 All this and more takes an enormous toll on our emotional well-being.
 The flood of thoughts and feelings might jump start an internal (and interpersonal!) dialogue that can impact perceptions about your relationships, or complicate managing all the kids’ activities – or inspire you to truly address the challenges that have interfered with your realizing your greater purpose.
-Whatever this time of year means to you, your relationships, or your family, it is possible that you are experiencing personal reflection leading to possible changes in your life.
+Whatever this time of year means to you, your relationships, your family, or to the world, it is possible that you are experiencing personal reflection leading to possible changes in your life.

 Often it’s welcomed as exciting possibilities and opportunities, but it can also be a time of anxiety (stress, pressure to embrace unrealistic expectations, tension brought by too much to do, performance anxiety…), loss (home feeling empty with everyone off at their activities and feeling lonely or purposeless, something missing or someone gone), regret (oh, we never got around to that…), depression (I’m supposed to be happy, energized, and re-focused, but I’m not), being overwhelmed by the realities of life stressors and obligations and what you “should” do at this time, or any number of emotional reactions to what’s going on.